 by Anthony Pucci

-Anthony J. Pucci is a resident of the Town of Veteran.
+Anthony Pucci resides in the town of Veteran.

 “Guest View” is a column written by readers from the Southern Tier.
 For information on how to submit something for a Guest View column, email us at email@example.com